OlivierLD/raspberry-coffee/JupyterNotebooks/nmea/README.md

 - Does it end with `\r\n`?
 - Does it end with `*XX` (where `X` is in `[0, F]`)?
 - Is the checksum valid?
+    - Checksum is a logical `XOR` on all the characters of the sentence, without the first `$`, and ending before the `*` preceding the checksum

 #### Data parsing
 - Drop the prefix (optional)